 Can Puff Pastry Be Used as a Tart Crust?

 Ever rustle up a family lunch so fast that it doesn't even seem like a recipe?
-This is my best example and the reason why I haven't even posted it on le blog.
+This is my best example and the reason why I haven't even posted it on le blog before.
 I have been making this for years without a recipe as a guide, nor have I thought much about the proportions!
-Until now, so to share this.
+Until now, to be able to share this.

 As soon as our French asparagus season arrives at the local markets, we love all the varieties - from white, purple and green to the little bundles of wild spears.
 All kinds work well on this tart.

 What's more, top the tart with a handful of slivered nuts, hazelnuts or walnuts and the taste is taken to another level.

 Ever tried them together?
 So simple yet so elegant, it adds that little bit crunchy texture that makes it all the more French.

 - First roll out a sheet of ready-made puff pastry.

 - This almost feels like cheating but, as ready-rolled puff (pâte feuillétée) is such a regular item to be found in the supermarkets' chilled sections, why not make use of our 'fast food' à la française.